jm33-m0/mec-ng/README.md

 # mec-ng
-pentest toolbox
+A penetration test (pentest) toolbox

-> NOTE: this tool is still under early-stage development, if anything goes wrong, please open an issue
+> NOTE: This tool is under early-stage development.
+If anything goes wrong, please open an issue.

-## features
+## Features

-- [x] zoomeye crawler with multi-thread
+- [x] ZoomEye crawler with multi-threading
-- [x] fast internet sweeping using masscan
+- [x] Fast internet sweeping using MASSCAN
-- [x] execute custom exp with process-level concurrency
+- [x] Executes custom exp with process-level concurrency
-- [ ] shadowsocks proxy support (for anonymity)
+- [ ] Shadowsocks proxy support (for anonymity)
-- [ ] mass brute-force
+- [ ] Mass brute-force
-- [ ] built-in exploit packs
+- [ ] Built-in exploit packs

-## screenshot
+## Screenshot

 ![screenshot](./img/screenshot.jpeg)

-## disclaimer
+## Disclaimer

-- please use this tool only on authorized systems, im not responsible for any damage caused by users who ignore my warning
+- Use this tool only on authorized systems.
+I am not responsible for any damage caused by users who ignore my warning.
-- i do not own the code of adapted exploits or tools
+- I do not own the code of adapted exploits/tools as they are borrowed.
+Please refer to the appropriate authors.
-- exploits are adapted from other sources, please refer to their author info
-- due to my limited programming experience, you can expect some silly bugs
+- Due to my limited programming experience, expect some silly bugs :)